famastefano/famastefano.github.io/_posts/2024-01-02-Unit-Testing-Actors.md

 This doesn't include *everything*, `Slate` isn't ticked, viewport isn't updated, seamless travel and async loading aren't updated either etc.

-I don't need them, but if you need do, look into `FEngineLoop::Tick`, `UGameEngine::Tick` and `UWorld::Tick`.
+I don't need them, but if you do, look into `FEngineLoop::Tick`, `UGameEngine::Tick` and `UWorld::Tick`.

 Now, let's create a C++ class `FTestWorldHelper`:
 ```cpp